-- 4.1 Acceptable standards of airworthiness are those standards relating to the design, materials, construction, equipment, performance and maintenance of aircraft. - 4.2 In respect of paragraph 3.2 above, where airworthiness standards have not been established by the Department of Civil Aviation of Mauritius, the Department will accept standards prescribed in the relevant Chapters of FAR's or BCAR's or EASA or their approved subordinate documents such as FAA advisory Circulars and CAA Civil Aircraft Inspection Procedures, or other such standards approved by the airworthiness authority of the country of manufacture of the aircraft. - 4.3 Unless otherwise approved by the Director of Civil Aviation, airworthiness standards established by the Department of Civil Aviation of Mauritius shall supersede all others. - 4.4 In respect of paragraph 3.2 above, persons considering the importation of aircraft into Mauritius may, prior to importation, consult with an airworthiness representative of the

-Department of Civil Aviation to ensure that they are knowledgeable with respect to the standards of airworthiness that the aircraft must meet in order to qualify for a C of A.
+- 4.1 Acceptable standards of airworthiness are those standards relating to the design, materials, construction, equipment, performance and maintenance of aircraft. - 4.2 In respect of paragraph 3.2 above, where airworthiness standards have not been established by the Department of Civil Aviation of Mauritius, the Department will accept standards prescribed in the relevant Chapters MCAR Part-21 or other such standards approved by the airworthiness authority of the country of manufacture/design of the aircraft. - 4.3 Unless otherwise approved by the Director of Civil Aviation, airworthiness standards established by the Department of Civil Aviation of Mauritius shall supersede all others. - 4.4 In respect of paragraph 3.2 above, persons considering the importation of aircraft into Mauritius may, prior to importation, consult with an airworthiness representative of the Department of Civil Aviation to ensure that they are knowledgeable with respect to the standards of airworthiness that the aircraft must meet in order to qualify for a C of A. - 4.5 For the purpose of the issuance of a Certificate of Airworthiness for aircraft meeting the requirement of MCAR PART-21.A.13, the aircraft will be issued with an additional Airworthiness Review Certificate with a validity of not exceeding 12 months or such period as the Authority may define. - 4.6 All aircraft issued with a Certificate of Airworthiness meeting the requirement of MCAR PART-21.13 and operated in the private category will not be issued with an Airworthiness Review Certificate as required by MCAR PART-21.A.174 and MCAR PART M.A.901 as from 31 October 2025.